 I use the word “with” as part of this behavior for a reason.
 When you think with yourself, you should imagine that you’re sitting down with yourself and discussing your goals, dreams, desires, and next steps.
 Some of my clients use a whiteboard to capture their ideas.
 Others find a colleague they can share their thoughts with.
 Some keep a notebook and write down ideas as they pop into their head.
 You are not there to think about yourself, as if you’re a voyeur of your own life.
 Thinking with yourself is much more creative and action-oriented.

 Drive Your Career: 9 High-Impact Ways to Take Responsibility for Your Own Success – Coming this September!

-Have you listened to Ed’s new podcast called Be Brave @ Work?
+Have you listened to Ed’s new podcast called Be Brave at Work?
 Listen here!